knilets/MoneyTracker_Server/README.md

 How to build and run using `docker-compose`.
 1. Have docker and docker-compose installed.
-2. Make sure that in `MoneyTracker.Application/appsettings.json` you have enabled the correct `DbConnection` property, the one marked with docker compose.
+2. Make sure that in `docker-compose` you have enabled the correct `DbConnection` property, the one marked with docker compose.
 3. `$ docker-compose build` to build in active terminal session.
 NOTE: Every time when something in appsettings has changed, run this command.
 4. `$ docker-compose up` to run in active terminal session or `$ docker-compose up -d` to run in background.
 5. Open in browser `http://localhost:7003/swagger/index.html`